 Researchers from Pennsylvania State University found that the moods of college-age women who are concerned about their self-image and diet tend to worsen after bouts of disordered eating.

-In many parts of the world binge eating disorder is not considered a distinct condition.
+In many parts of the world, binge eating disorder is not considered a distinct condition.
 However, it is the most common of all eating disorders.
-Perhaps as more research is published and scientists learn more about it, this may change.
+This may change as more research is published and scientists learn more about the condition.

 The following have been suggested as risk factors for binge eating disorder: